RHEcosystemAppEng/exhort-java-api/README.md

 <h3>Custom Executables</h3>
 <p>
-This project uses the ecosystem executables for creating dependency trees.
+This project uses each ecosystem executable for creating dependency trees.
 These executables are expected to be present on the system PATH.
-If the said executables are not available via the PATH environment variable, or perhaps you want to use a custom one.
-Use the following environment to use a custom paths.
+If they are not, or perhaps you want to use a custom one.
+Use can use the following environment variables to use set custom paths for the said executables.
 </p>

 <table>